kingsdigitallab/kdl-vqa/README.md

 * **Harder to install dependencies**
 * generally quite good at "focused" OCR/HTR
 * able to work on any image resolution (no downsizing)
-* Tried the int4 ~5 x slower than MD by default.
+* Tried the int4, ~5 x slower than moondream by default.
 With higher mem consumption

 We got noticably better results on form understanding with the 7b+ model than the 2b.
 However the VRAM requirement can be very high, especially on larger images.